maid/maid/README.md

 You'll need Ruby and RubyGems installed.
 Open a terminal and run:

+    # Installs Ruby 1.9.3p0 and RubyGems
-    sudo apt-get install ruby1.9.1 # includes RubyGems
+    sudo apt-get install ruby1.9.1

-(You might also need to add the RubyGems `bin` directory to your `$PATH`.)

 Then install Maid itself:

-    sudo gem1.9.1 install maid
+    sudo gem install maid

-(Using `gem` may also work, but `gem1.9.1` uses the Ruby installed in the step above.)
+#### Troubleshooting

+* Older releases of Ruby for Ubuntu may not automatically add the RubyGems `bin` directory to your `$PATH`.
+Double check your settings.
+* Having multiple Ruby versions installed can confuse things.
+If you're a Ruby developer, you may prefer to just `gem install maid` with your preferred setup.
+Ruby 1.9.3 is preferred.

 ## Tutorial